jmackrory/USElectricity/Notes.md

 - should have whole project folder mounted to dir.

 shut it all down
-"docker compose -f docker/docker-compose.yml down"
+`docker compose -f docker/docker-compose.yml down`

 Connect by logging into to `http://localhost:8890` and providing Password.